appaulo14/simple-inventory-management-system/README.md

 * Switch from SQLite to a more production-ready data such as PostgreSQL or MySQL and tune settings/indexes appropriately.
 * Batch update to reduce the number of requests against the server.
 * More race-condition/load/stress testing.
-* Add automated tests for classes under app/api_models.
+* Add more validation for the amount attribute to the app/api_model/inventory/* classes as a first line of defense.
+The existing database constraints are the last line of defense.
 * Authentication/Authentication
 * Allow client to filter and pagination results
 * Allow inventory to be referenced by distribution-center-specific ids.